-The largest part of Animal Control Officers' job is enforcement.
+The largest part of the Animal Service Officer's job is enforcement.
 The City of Cibolo has a number of ordinances pertaining to animals.
-Ordinances address dogs and cats running at large, transporting animals in open bed trucks, unreasonably noisy animals and dangerous animals.
-Animal Services enforces city ordinances as well as county, state, and federal animal-related regulations.
+Ordinances address dogs and cats running at large, excessive number of animals, unreasonably noisy animals, livestock/ fowl, and dangerous animals.
+Animal Services enforces city ordinances as well as County, State, and Federal animal-related regulations.
 See municipal code Chapter 10 for further information.

-Animal bites involving domestic animal (canine, feline, ferret) to human and/or animal to high risk wildlife (raccoon, bat, skunk, fox, coyote) or any combination thereof.
+Animal bites involving domestic animal (canine, feline, ferret) to human and/or animal to high-risk wildlife (raccoon, bat, skunk, fox, coyote).
 Domestic animal to domestic animal will be investigated for violations only.
-Rabies control authority (animal control officer) has the right to mandate quarantine of any involved animals.
+Our Animal Control Officers are the Local Rabies Control authority and can mandate quarantine of any animal involved in a bite.

 Cruelty is the improper care and keeping of any domestic animal or livestock including but not limited to lack of food, water, shelter, and medical treatment when needed to prevent suffering.

 Animal Services provides humane live traps to residents for trapping small nuisance wildlife and stray animals.
-Excluded animal include squirrels, small rodents, and birds.
-Traps are on a first-come, first-served basis with a $40 deposit and $2 per day rental.
+Excluded animals include squirrels, small rodents, and birds.
+Traps are on a first-come, first-served basis with a $40 deposit and a $2 per day rental.
 Call 210-659-4851 to reserve a trap.
-Animal Services will service citizen owned traps.
+Animal Services will service citizen-owned traps.